 - On April 4, 2019, we announced the formation of a Scientific Advisory Board ("SAB").
 Its inaugural members are Drs.
 Napoleone Ferrara and John de Groot.
 Dr. John de Groot, Chairman, ad interim of the Department of Neuro-Oncology at the MD Anderson Cancer Center is an expert in glioma biology and angiogenesis which is the key area of clinical development for VAL-083.
 Dr. Ferrara is a world-renowned molecular biologist whose pioneering work on the identification of VEGF, a signal protein produced by cells that stimulates the formation of blood vessels, led to the development of Genentech Inc.'s Avastin® for the treatment of certain types of cancer, including ovarian cancer and GBM.
 Dr. Ferrara is also a member of our Board of Directors and he will serve as the SAB's Chairman.
-The SAB will work closely with our management team to optimize the development of VAL-083. - On February 4, 2019, the Company received a written notice that The Nasdaq Capital Market LLC ("Nasdaq") had granted the Company an extension until June 25, 2019 to regain compliance with the Minimum Bid Price requirement.
-During the extension, the Company must remain in compliance with all other listing requirements of Nasdaq. - As of March 13, 2019, we have enrolled 47 of the planned 48 patients in our Phase2, open-label clinical study of VAL-083 in bevacizumab (Avastin®)-naïve, recurrent glioblastoma multiforme ("rGBM") patients with MGMT-unmethylated status.
+The SAB will work closely with our management team to optimize the development of VAL-083. - On February 4, 2019, the Nasdaq Hearings Panel issued a decision granting our request for continued listing of our common stock on The Nasdaq Capital Market pursuant to an extension through June 25, 2019, subject to the condition that we shall have demonstrated a closing bid price of \$1.00 per share or more for a minimum of ten consecutive business days by June 25, 2019.
+As a result of our one-for-ten reverse stock split effected on May 8, 2019, on May 23, 2019, we received written notice from Nasdaq that we have regained compliance with the bid price requirement.
+However, on May 22, 2019, the Nasdaq Staff notified us that we did not meet the stockholder equity requirements as of March 31, 2019.
+We expect to utilize the proceeds from this Rights Offering in order to establish compliance with such requirement; provided that we may need to raise additional capital to obtain compliance. - As of March 13, 2019, we have enrolled 47 of the planned 48 patients in our Phase2, open-label clinical study of VAL-083 in bevacizumab (Avastin®)-naïve, recurrent glioblastoma multiforme ("rGBM") patients with MGMT-unmethylated status.
 This study is being conducted at the MD Anderson Cancer Center ("MDACC") in Houston, Texas.
-The study is designed to determine the impact of VAL-083 treatment on overall survival compared to historical reference control. - On April 3, 2019, we announced that the MDACC Institutional Review Board ("IRB") had approved the addition of up to 35 patients to our recurrent GBM study at a dose of 30 mg/m2.
-As previously disclosed, we had lowered the dose in this study from 40 mg/m2 to 30 mg/m2 to improve tolerance in this patient population and to maximize overall exposure to VAL-083 thereby increasing the number of cycles of drug patients are able to receive.
-Upon completion of the initial 48 patients in this study, 13 will have had the 30 mg/m2 dose and 35 will have had the 40 mg/m2.
-Therefore, potentially adding an additional 35 patients at 30 mg/m2 would result in a total of 48 patients receiving the 30 mg/m2 dose.
+The study is designed to determine the impact of VAL-083 treatment on overall survival compared to historical reference control. - On April 3, 2019, we announced that the MDACC Institutional Review Board ("IRB") had approved the addition of up to 35 patients to our recurrent GBM study at a dose of 30 mg/m.
+As previously disclosed, we had lowered the dose in this study from 40 mg/n to 30 mg/m to improve tolerance in this patient population and to maximize overall exposure to VAL-083 thereby increasing the number of cycles of drug patients are able to receive.
+Upon completion of the initial 48 patients in this study, 13 will have had the 30 mg/m dose and 35 will have had the 40 mg/n.
+Therefore, potentially adding an additional 35 patients at 30 mg/m would result in a total of 48 patients receiving the 30 mg/m dose.
 In addition, the MDACC IRB approved the addition of up to 24 patients in the pre temozolomide ("TMZ") maintenance setting.
 These patients will have had an initial cycle of temozolomide following radiation but will not have yet started subsequent cycles of temozolomide (i.e. maintenance stage TMZ patients).
 Subject to obtaining financing and all regulatory approvals, we are planning a new study arm that would potentially enroll up to 24 pre-TMZ maintenance stage, MGMT-unmethylated GBM patients.